GrinonBarrett/Taksidos/Placeholder Class.md

 | 9th   | 4  |    +8    | Attribute Improvement, Battle Instinct            |
 | 10th  | 5  |    +8    | Splash or Specialize                              |

+### Wardenry
+You gain training with two weapons of your choice and learn two languages of your choice.

 ### Warpath
 You choose a warpath from the following options.
 Once this decision is made, it cannot be changed.

-**Bastion**: Anytime you block with a shield and the triggering attack is a critical hit, it does not count against your reaction for the round.
+**Bastion**: You gain Shield proficiency like a Warrior.
+Anytime you block with a shield and the triggering attack is a critical failure, it does not count against your reaction for the round.

 **Cleaver**: If you inflict a critical hit with your cleave and are not prone, you may choose to become prone and vulnerable until the end of the round.
 If you do, it does not count against your reaction for the round.